Flower staging at Aalsmeer FloraHolland in Amsterdam

-These days there is no longer an actual clock, but instead a digital circle operated individually by an auctioneer.
+However, these days there is no longer an actual clock.
+Instead, the auctioneer operates a digital circle.
 Buyers connect to the clock of their choice by means of a headset.
-All bidding is done electronically.
+Then they submit their bids electronically.

 Dutch auction clock/ Click here to see how it works

-The auction begins with the auctioneer setting a high price on the ‘clock.’
-The price is then rapidly lowered by increments as indicated by a moving red dot on the circle.
+Each auction begins with the auctioneer setting a high price on the ‘clock.’
+Next, the price is rapidly lowered by increments as indicated by a moving red dot on the circle.
 The first buyer to press the button and stop the clock is the highest bidder.
-The whole process can take under five seconds.
+Generally, the whole process takes around five seconds.

 Flowers ready for auction